avocadopelvis/mental-workload/README.md

 Given a ECG signal, classifiy the correct n-back task being performed.

 # Tasks
-* Performed data preprocessing using pandas to to convert the filtered signal data into samples of 15 seconds each.
+* Performed data preprocessing using pandas to convert the filtered signal data into samples of 15 seconds each.
 * Implemented a Fully Connected Neural Network using PyTorch.
 * Performed hyperparameter tuning to improve the accuracy on the validation data.
 * Performed Data Augmentation to increase the training data by adding noise to the dataset.